 Ranked!
 The 13 most disappointing players of the 2018 World Cup so far

-Egypt have been hugely disappointing in their two matches so far, with as many defeats eliminating them from the competition with a round of matches spare.
-The injury and fitness issues of talisman Mohamed Salah have clearly been an issue, but the Pharaohs are not a one-man team.
+Egypt have been hugely disappointing in their two matches to date, with defeats by Uruguay and Russia knocking them out with a match to spare.
+The shoulder injury nursed by Mohamed Salah has clearly been an issue, but the Pharaohs could still have shown more regardless of their star man’s fitness.

 12. Giorgian De Arrascaeta (Uruguay)

-Cruzeiro schemer De Arrascaeta’s form in the early weeks of the Brazilian season was immense, leading to the 22-year-old being linked with a move to Europe – namely, Monaco.
-With Luis Suarez and Edinson Cavani ahead of him to create for, and as solid a base as this World Cup has in behind, it was thought De Arrascaeta could take the tournament by storm – particularly with Uruguay being drawn in the weakest group alongside Russia, Saudi Arabia and Egypt.
+With Luis Suarez and Edinson Cavani ahead of him, and Jose Maria Gimenez and Diego Godin keeping the back door shut behind him, Uruguayan playmaker De Arrascaeta was expected to shine in Group A.

-While tidy enough in the hour of football he’s played at the World Cup, he has been disappointing – much like Uruguay as a team.
+While tidy enough in the hour of football he’s played at the World Cup, the Cruzeiro man has been disappointing – much like Uruguay as a team.
 The Celeste have already made it into the knockout stage of the competition but will need to improve massively if they’re to be a genuine threat in the latter stages – as will De Arrascaeta.

 11. Robert Lewandowski (Poland)

-Bayern goal-getter Lewandowski is reportedly a target for Chelsea and Champions League winners Real Madrid this summer, and his performance in Poland’s opener against Senegal suggests his mind may be elsewhere.

-Coming into the tournament, the free-scoring striker was expected to be the difference for a Polish side edging towards the older end of the scale.
-But his impact was minimal, with one effort – a weak strike from a free-kick – the sum total of his match.
+Coming into the tournament, Lewandowski was expected to be the difference for a Polish side who were top seeds in the draw for the group stage.
+But his impact was minimal, with one effort – a weak strike from a free-kick – the sum total of his display in the 2-1 loss to Senegal.

-It was a poor return from arguably the world’s best pure No.9 of the last few years, and Poland will need much better from their talisman should they want to extend their stay in Russia beyond the group stage.
+It was a poor return from arguably the world’s best pure No.9 of the last few years, and Poland will need much better from their talisman should they want to extend their stay in Russia beyond the first round.

 10. Timo Werner (Germany)

-Germany won the World Cup in Brazil in 2014 without a first choice No.9 in the team, and a 36-year-old Miroslav Klose well on his way to international retirement.

-Four years on, Werner has forced his way into the world champions’ starting XI, having scored three times in the Confederations Cup a year ago and three more in qualifying for the World Cup.
-Add to that 34 goals in 63 games for RB Leipzig over the last two seasons, and Germany have an ideal replacement for all-time World Cup marksman Klose.
+Werner forced his way into the world champions’ starting XI after scoring three times in the Confederations Cup a year ago and three more in qualifying for the World Cup.
+Add to that 34 goals in 63 games for RB Leipzig over the last two seasons, and the Mannschaft would appear to have an ideal replacement for World Cup icon Miroslav Klose.

 9. David de Gea (Spain)

-The De Gea of Manchester United is a world away from the De Gea of Spain, with his goalkeeping style seemingly much more suited to a more defensively-minded team.
-While his status as one of the best in his position is without question, his performance against Portugal was a far cry from the match-winner we’ve seen season upon season in the Premier League.
+The De Gea of Manchester United is a world away from the De Gea of Spain, with his goalkeeping style seemingly much more suited to a more defence-minded team.
+While his status as one of the best in his position is without question, his performance against Portugal was a far cry from the match-winner we’ve seen season after season in the Premier League.

 Cristiano Ronaldo’s second goal was easily avoidable and turned the game back into Portugal’s favour at a crucial time.
 “I'll keep training and try to do things right.
 I haven't killed anyone,” he shrugged post-match.